Password Policy Best Practices for Strong Security in AD

 - Any of the above followed or preceded by a single digit

-- Passwords that form pattern by incrementing a number or character at the beginning or end
+- A new password that simply increments a number or character at the beginning or end of the previous password

 Administrators should be sure to: